Do All DAWs Sound the Same? The Truth Behind DAW Sound Differences

 In 2000, under a bit of peer pressure, I moved to Mac and switched to Logic.

-It immediately felt more technical—less free-flowing than Cubase—but also more professional.
+It immediately felt more technical - less free-flowing than Cubase.
 With everything still running via external MIDI, the DAW’s sound engine wasn’t a huge factor yet.
-But by 2003, as plugins started to take over, I began to hear Logic’s distinct sonic identity—glued, polished, and balanced.
+But by 2003, as plugins started to take over, I began to hear Logic’s distinct sonic identity.

 Ableton: Organic Energy, but Mixed Feelings